 Why Personal Conveyance Matters

-With these rules put in place, however, all moves with a CMV are to be recorded by the ELD, including a driver’s on-duty time.
-This requirement has made it difficult for drivers attempting to understand how to differentiate when the trailer is being rightfully used for personal conveyance or not.
+With these rules put in place, however, the ELD will record all moves with a CMV, including a driver’s on-duty time.
+This requirement has made it difficult for drivers to understand how to differentiate when the trailer is being rightfully used for personal conveyance.

 What Are Personal Conveyance Rules?

-Personal conveyance rules are a set of rules established by the Federal Motor Carrier Safety Administration (FMCS).
+Personal conveyance rules are rules established by the Federal Motor Carrier Safety Administration (FMCS).
 They require truck drivers to document their hours of service by identifying which duty status they are working under while driving.
 The different statuses include:

 - On-duty not driving